Mathics3/mathics-development-guide/docs/extending/developing-code/extending/case-studies/Curl/in-mathics.rst

     End[]

-Place the above code in ``mathics-core/mathics/autoload/rules/Curl.m``, and when Mathics starts up, this code will be evaluated.
+Place the above code in ``mathics-core/mathics/autoload/rules/Curl.m``, and when Mathics3 starts up, this code will be evaluated.

 Testing autoloaded ``Curl`` function
 ------------------------------------